nwiegand1/ByteHacks/README.md

 ## What it does

-PrideBot is a facebook bot that allows users to rate different types of locations like businesses, parks, museums on their inclusivity and uses the users location to prompt them with rating places close to them.
+PrideBot is a Facebook bot that allows users to rate different types of locations like businesses, parks, museums on their inclusivity and uses the users location to prompt them with rating places close to them.
 Our bot also allows users to see their supportive facebook friends locations so that during large events like the Pride Parade, you can find your friends and have fun!

 ## How We built it

-This bot was built with javascript and uses the Facebook api and the GoogleMaps api, with a firebase database, and is hosted by heroku
+This bot was built with Javascript and uses the Facebook api and the GoogleMaps api, with a firebase database, and is hosted by heroku

-We used the facebook api and login to get a list of the users friends, and if their friends also use pride bot, their location is displayed on a map with the Pride Parade map outlined to facilitate finding your friends more easily.
+We used the Facebook api and login to get a list of the users friends, and if their friends also use pride bot, their location is displayed on a map with the Pride Parade map outlined to facilitate finding your friends more easily.

 ## Challenges We ran into

-we ran into a lot of github challenges in creating a new ssh key!!
+we ran into a lot of Github challenges when we were creating a new ssh key!!
 We also strugged through the messenger "get started" walk-through because it is a little out of order!
+But we made it!!

 ## Accomplishments that We're proud of

-We are proud of building a functional bot with a simple user interface and sleek map graphics that display users pictures and locations on the map and displaying the Pride Parade route.
+We are proud of building a functional bot with a simple user interface and sleek map graphics that display users pictures and locations on the map and displaying the Pride Parade route!
+We're also proud of the

 ## What We learned